Protect your business from the growing risk of attack

 The event is aimed at board level executives and senior IT decision-makers from government and industries including critical infrastructure, retail, healthcare and financial services.

-The Future of Cyber Security Europe 2018 aims to help businesses to stay one step ahead of attackers through a number of insightful sessions not available at any other security conference.
+The Future of Cyber Security Conference 2018 aims to help businesses to stay one step ahead of attackers through a number of insightful sessions not available at any other security conference.

 In just one day, the event will provide essential intelligence that enables senior personnel to stay one step ahead of cyber criminals as the attack surface expands.
 Covering cyber security in the morning and GDPR in the afternoon, the conference covers today's cyber security trends and threats across Europe - as well as those of the future - equipping delegates with the tools and technology needed to cope in an increasingly complex landscape.